Bergman-Einstein metrics, hyperbolic metrics and Stein spaces with spherical boundaries: Proof of Theorem

 with $u=0$ on $b \Omega.$ Fefferman proved that for any bounded strictly pseudoconvex domain $\Omega$ with smooth boundary, there is a smooth defining function $r$ of $\Omega$ such that $J(r)=1+O(r^{n+1}),$ which is called a Fefferman approximate solution or a Fefferman defining function of $\O$.
 Moreover, if $r_1,\ r_2$ are two Fefferman approximate solutions, then $r_1-r_2=O(\rho^{n+2})$, where $\rho$ is a given defining function of $\Omega$.

-We next recall the Moser normal form theory [CM] and the notion of Fefferman scalar boundary invariants (cf. [Fe3], [G]): Let $M \subset \mathbb{C}^n$ be a real analytic strictly pseudoconvex hypersurface containing $p \in \mathbb{C}^n.$ Then there exists a coordinates system $(z,w):=(z_{1},...,z_{n-1},w)$ such that in the new coordinates, $p=0$ and $M$ is defined near $p$ by an equation of the form:
+We next recall the Moser normal form theory \cite{CM} and the notion of Fefferman scalar boundary invariants (cf. \cite{Fe3}, \cite{G}): Let $M \subset \mathbb{C}^n$ be a real analytic strictly pseudoconvex hypersurface containing $p \in \mathbb{C}^n$ (Assume here that $n\ge 3$).
+There exists a coordinates system $(z,w):=(z_{1},...,z_{n-1},w)$ such that in the new coordinates, $p=0$ and $M$ is defined near $p$ by an equation of the form: